-LITR 2700 Introduction to Shakespeare 3 cr.
-TM-H
+LITR 2700 Introduction to Shakespeare

 Critical study of selected Shakespeare plays from the comedies, histories, and tragedies.
 Prerequisite: ENGL 1510 or ENGL 1520 or permission.
 Co-Requisite: None.
 Day: Sp on demand; Eve: Sp on demand; Online: Sp on demand.
 Lecture: 3, Lab: 0.